 The Foundation is interested in projects which cross its programmatic lines and, in particular, those that combine the Foundation’s environmental interests with the social justice goals of its Strengthening New York Communities program.
 As such, the Foundation welcomes projects addressing the environmental concerns of low-income communities and communities of color, whether locally, nationally, or internationally.

-Building on the values and strategies of the Foundation’s Core Environment Program, the Rosin Fund Environment Program will focus on three areas:
+Building on the values and strategies of the Foundation’s Core Environment Program, the Rosin Fund Environment Program will focus on two areas: